 About Us

-On the Salt™ is a registered 501(c)3, with an all-women board that love spending time on the coast with shellfish nearby.
+On the Salt™ is a registered 501(c)(3), that is women-led with an all-women board that values spending time on the clean coasts where shellfish are found.

-In 2017, we launched our first products and logo, then met with lawyers to start our formal formation.
+In 2017, we developed our first products and logo, and started to take steps to protect our brand.
 As it does, life challenges and family priorities slowed our pace for a moment.
 In 2022 we reinvigorated our plans to establish a coastal lifestyle brand with our limited edition art drops.
+In 2024 we officially received our 501(c)(3) status.

 We are dedicated to building a community of shellfish lovers through the lasting and transformative power of art.